 Under normal market conditions, the fund invests at least 80% of the sum of its net assets and the amount of any borrowings for investment purposes in floating rate securities.
 Floating rate securities are defined to include floating rate loans, other floating rate debt securities including corporate debt securities and U.S. government securities, money market securities and shares of money market and short-term bond funds.
 The fund may invest up to 20% of its net assets in other securities, which would primarily be fixed rate debt securities of any maturity, convertible securities and equity securities received as a result of the restructuring of an issuer's debt.
 A substantial portion of the fund's assets generally will be invested in securities rated below investment grade or, if unrated, deemed by the fund's portfolio managers to be of comparable quality.
 Below investment-grade securities are commonly referred to as "high yield" securities or "junk" bonds.
-The fund invests both in securities issued by U.S. companies and in U.S. dollardenominated securities issued by non-U.S. companies that are traded over-the-counter or listed on an exchange.
+The fund invests both in securities issued by U.S. companies and in U.S. dollardenominated securities issued by non-U.S. companies that are traded overthe-counter or listed on an exchange.
 Under normal market conditions, the average effective duration of the fund's portfolio will not be longer than one year.
 Effective duration is an estimate of how much the value of a debt security will change with a given change in interest rates.

-The fund may invest in securities that have not been registered under the Securities Act of 1933, but that may be resold to qualified institutional buyers in accordance with the provisions of Rule 144A under the Securities Act of 1933 ("Rule 144A securities").
+The fund may invest in securities that have not been registered under the Securities Act of 1933, as amended (the "Securities Act") ("restricted securities"), including securities sold in private placement transactions between issuers and their purchasers and securities that meet the requirements of Rule 144A under the Securities Act ("Rule 144A securities").
+Rule 144A securities may be resold under certain circumstances only to qualified institutional buyers as defined by the rule.